neo4j-partners/neo4j-maf-provider/temp/NEO4J_PROVIDER_ARCHITECTURE.md

 The Neo4j Context Provider enables AI agents to access knowledge graph data automatically.
 Key architectural decisions:

+1. **Built on neo4j-graphrag** — Uses the official library's retrievers (`VectorRetriever`, `HybridRetriever`, etc.) for reliable, well-tested search
-1. **Index-based search** rather than entity extraction—the search index handles relevance
+2. **Index-based search** rather than entity extraction—the search index handles relevance
-2. **Configurable retrieval queries** for graph-aware context—keeps the provider generic
+3. **Configurable retrieval queries** for graph-aware context—keeps the provider generic
-3. **Support for both vector and fulltext search**—choose based on your use case
+4. **Support for vector, fulltext, and hybrid search**—choose based on your use case
+5. **Pydantic configuration validation**—catches configuration errors early with clear messages
-4. **Following framework patterns**—works like Azure AI Search and Redis providers
+6. **Following framework patterns**—works like Azure AI Search and Redis providers

 The provider transforms Neo4j from a database you query manually into a knowledge source that enhances every agent conversation automatically.